It’s safe to assume that if you haven’t been hacked yet, then it’s only a matter of time.

-According to leading security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WP sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.
+According to leading security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WP web sites and direct a distributed-denial-of-service cyber-attack (DDoS) towards another popular website.

-You may think that the information in your site is of little value to hackers, but the reality is that to a hacker, every website provides an opportunity to profit or benefit at your expense.
+You may think that your site has no value to hackers, but the reality is that to a hacker, all websites are an opportunity to benefit at your expense.

-The reality is that hackers are most likely searching for security exploits and trying to hack into your blog at this very moment.
-Whether they can hack into your site successfully depends on how hard you have made it for hackers to continue trying until they can discover how to get access, or are forced to decide to look for a less secure target.
+The reality is that hackers are most likely searching for exploits and trying to hack into your website as you are reading this article.
+Whether they will be successful or not, will depend on how difficult or easy you have made things for them to continue persisting until they can discover how to get in, or are forced to give up and go look for an easier target.

 How Much Information About Your Site Are You Broadcasting To Hackers?

-If you visit a site like Hackertarget.com and run your site through their WordPress security check …
+If you visit Hackertarget.com and run your website through their WordPress security scan …

-You will see that the scan returns various results and information about your website …
+You will see that the check returns a number of results and information about your site setup …

 (Hackertarget – WP security scan results.
 Product image source: Hackertarget.com)

-It should be obvious after using the tool shown above that if you can freely access all of this information about your WordPress site, then hackers can too.
+It should be obvious after using the tool shown above that if you can see all of this information about your site, then so can hackers.

-Being able to see what version of WordPress you are using, which plugins and themes you have installed on your site, and which files have been uploaded to certain directories in your site can be valuable information to hackers, as these can inform them about potential vulnerabilities, especially where site owners haven’t updated their files.
+The ability to see which version of WordPress you are using, which plugins and themes you have installed, and which files have been uploaded to certain directories can all be potentially valuable information to hackers, as this can inform them about any potential security vulnerabilities, especially in older versions.

-Fortunately, there is a simple solution that can stop broadcasting all of this information about your web site and make your site invisible to hackers and bots.
+Fortunately, there is a way you can stop broadcasting all of this information about your site and help to protect it against other malicious threats.

-The product is a package of WordPress security video tutorials, WordPress plugins and tools, plus WordPress security documentation in PDF and DOC formats.
+The product is a suite of WordPress security video tutorials, WordPress plugins and tools, plus WordPress security documentation in PDF and DOC formats.

-Matt Garrett, the developer of the BlogDefender security suit developed BlogDefender after noticing that a WordPress-driven site he set up for his mother had been hacked into and suspended by its webhost.
-This particular blog was not being used and had literally no value to offer, yet it still was hacked.
+Matt Garrett, the creator of the BlogDefender security suit developed BlogDefender after noticing that a WordPress-driven blog he set up for his mother got hacked into and suspended.
+This blog had practically nothing to offer, yet it was still hacked.

-Matt only became aware of what had happened after being suspended by his host and seeing that a significant amount of unusual activity had taken place inside his site, as well as the addition of several malicious files designed to lure visitors to the site and steal Paypal account information.
+Matt only became aware of what had happened after being informed by his host and seeing that a significant amount of suspicious activity had occurred inside the site, as well as the addition of several malicious files designed to drive unsuspecting visitors to the site and hijack financial information.

-Blog Defender shows you where potential security holes in your web site are …
+Blog Defender shows you where the security weaknesses in your WordPress site are …